engineyard/ey-cookbooks-stable-v5/custom-cookbooks/elasticsearch/cookbooks/custom-elasticsearch/README.md

 ### Choose the instances that run the recipe

-By default, the elasticsearch recipe runs on utility instances with a name that starts with `elasticsearch_`.
+By default, the elasticsearch recipe runs on utility instances with a name includes the word `elasticsearch`.
 You can change this by modifying `attributes/default.rb`.

 #### A. Run Elasticsearch on utility instances